svrnm/appdynamics-nodejs-extras/README.md

 * `logQuery` (default: `false`): If set to true, the received GraphQL query will be logged into snapshot data (no analytics!).
 * `logRequestHeaders`: (default: `[]`): Provide a list of response headers that should be collected into snapshot data/analytics data.
 * `logResponseHeaders`: (default: `[]`): Provide a list of response headers that should be collected into snapshot data/analytics data.
-* `withEum` (default: `true`): If set to true, EUM headers/cookie is added to the transaction.
-Requires to have BT/EUM correlation enabled on controller site.
+* `withCCID` (default: `true`): Create a custom correlation ID, send it to analytics/snapshot data and create a custom header called `appdynamics-graphql-ccid`, that is collectable on the frontend site.
 * `withResponseHook` (default: `false`): If set to true, error information is collected from the query response.
 If you provide a callback function you can access the response, the response body, a method to collect data and the transaction object:
   ```javascript
   options.withResponseHook = (response, body, collectData, transaction) => {